SpenceKonde/DxCore/README.md

 > * A Clear Page Buffer command
 > * A device wake-up from any sleep mode
 > Note: **Any operation on the page buffer will halt the CPU** until the previous NVMCTRL operation (command) is completed.
-> © 2022 Microchip Technology Inc and its subsidiaries.
-Preliminary Data Sheet DS40002443A

 Emphasis mine, in other words, since erase write is broken per errata, we have to do an erase, then a write, and we can't start the former until the data for the latter is coming at us.